nlesc-sherlock/spaCy-dutch/README.md

 Compared to the [results from CoNLL 2002](http://www.cnts.ua.ac.be/conll2002/ner/), this performance is not bad, but not extremely good either.

-Improved POS tagging mifgt benefit these results.
+Improved POS tagging might benefit these results.

 ## Dependency parser